Purdue Pharma: History

 The company that became Purdue Pharma was founded in 1892 by medical doctors John Purdue Gray and George Frederick Bingham in New York City as the Purdue Frederick Company.
 The company made a tonic compound made with sherry and glycerin.
-Sixty years later, in 1952, the company was sold to two other medical doctors, brothers Raymond and Mortimer Sackler, who relocated the business to Yonkers, New York.
-The Sacklers' older brother, Arthur Sackler, held a one-third option in the company, which was sold to his brothers after his death.
+Sixty years later, in 1952, the company was sold to three other medical doctors, brothers Arthur, Raymond and Mortimer Sackler, who relocated the business to Yonkers, New York.
+The brothers all held a one-third share in the company, but Arthur's share passed to his brothers after his death in 1987.
+Mortimer died in 2010, followed by Raymond in 2017.
 Under the Sacklers, the company opened additional offices in New Jersey and Connecticut.
 The headquarters are located in Stamford, Connecticut.

-The present-day company, Purdue Pharma L.P., was incorporated in 1991 and focused on pain management medication, calling itself a "pioneer in developing medications for reducing pain, a principal cause of human suffering".
+The modern company, Purdue Pharma L.P., was incorporated in 1991 and focused on pain management medication, calling itself a "pioneer in developing medications for reducing pain, a principal cause of human suffering".
+In 1984, its extended-release formulation of morphine, MS Contin was released.
+OxyContin was released in 1996 after Curtis Wright, an employee of the Food and Drug Administration approved its use on a 12-hour dosage cycle.
+Starting in 1998, Purdue Pharma secured longterm deals with several Johnson & Johnson companies to supply the raw materials for their opioid products.
+Around the time of OxyContin's release, the American Pain Society introduced its "pain as fifth vital sign" campaign.
+Veterans Health Administration adopted the campaign as its national pain management strategy.

 In September 2015, the company's website said it had some 1,700 people on its payroll.
 That same month, the company announced it would acquire VM Pharma in the process gaining access to worldwide development and commercial rights to an allosteric selective tropomyosin receptor kinase inhibitor program, i.e., the Phase II candidate VM-902A.
 The deal could have generated more than US$213 million for VM Pharma.

-The company has never had an affiliation with Purdue University, a clarification that the university has made clear, in order to avoid association.
+Financial worth

+OxyContin became a blockbuster drug.
+"Between 1995 and 2001, OxyContin brought in $2.8 billion in revenue for Purdue Pharma."
+Cumulative revenues had increased to US$31 billion by 2016 and US$35 billion by 2017.
+All of the company's profits go to Sackler family trusts and entities.
+According to a 2017 article in The New Yorker, Purdue Pharma is "owned by one of America's richest families, with a collective net worth of thirteen billion dollars".
+Many US states allege the family is worth more than $13 billion.